imarc/craft-volume-permissions/README.md

     VOLUME_DIR_PUBLIC_PERMISSION=755
     VOLUME_DIR_PRIVATE_PERMISSION=700

-Being able to setting the proper non-standard file permissions can be critical in certain environments.
+Being able to set the proper non-standard file permissions can be critical in certain environments.

 ## Install